GCU Tenor Choral Scholarships

 About the scholarships

-Goldsmiths Choral Union, which recently celebrated its 90th Anniversary Season, is looking to appoint two tenor choral scholars for the 2024-2025 season.
-The London-based choir performs a wide variety of classical repertoire and sings in all the major concert venues across the capital including The Barbican, Cadogan Hall, Royal Albert Hall, Royal Festival Hall and St John’s Smith Square.
+Goldsmiths Choral Union is looking to appoint two tenor choral scholars for the 2025-2026 season.
+The London-based choir performs a wide variety of classical repertoire and sings in all the major concert venues across the capital including The Barbican, Cadogan Hall, Royal Albert Hall, Royal Festival Hall and Smith Square Hall.

 We expect that the successful applicants will be aspiring professional singers, who wish to expand their knowledge of symphonic choral repertoire and ensemble singing.
 The two scholars will be highly appreciated members of the ensemble, committing and contributing to weekly rehearsals, promoted concerts as well as the social life of the choir.